- Make/Cancel an Appointment

 Students do not need to have a completed draft before they make or attend an appointment.
+They do not even need to have started writing.
 Encourage students to make and keep appointments regardless of how far along they are in the assignment.

 *ESL = English as a Second Language; this term covers all non-native speakers of English, both international students and US citizens/residents for whom English is not the (only) first language.

 Sorry, no. The Writing Center does not have the resources to serve spouses of UNC students, scholars, faculty, and staff.
 However, please see this list of other opportunities.